CodeAsAnInfrastructure/CodeAsAnInfrastructure.github.io/making-a-custom-sfb-api-a-poc.md

 Testing that out and...success!!!
 I can see all the running processes on my development desktop.

 Inside the Visual Studio Project, I created a folder called `Scripts` and a small PowerShell script that will import the module and try to connect.

+I fumble together a small piece of code that from what I can understand, should successfully execute PowerShell;

+`
+Process powershell = new Process
+{
+    StartInfo = new ProcessStartInfo
+    {
+        FileName = "C:\\Windows\\System32\\WindowsPowerShell\\v1.0\\powershell.exe",
+        Arguments = "D:\\home\\site\\wwwroot\\Scripts\\test-script.ps1",
+        UseShellExecute = false,
+        RedirectStandardOutput = true,
+        RedirectStandardError = true,
+        CreateNoWindow = true
+    }
+};

+powershell.Start();

+while (!powershell.StandardOutput.EndOfStream)
+{
+    log.Info(powershell.StandardOutput.ReadLine());
+}
+`

+The Script just dumps "Hello World" into a text file.
+Testing this locally worked!
+I had the file in the directory I specified.
+So I deploy to my Function App, test it and...a 500 error...

+## Son de la @%$#!
+I've just realised that there isn't a C:\ on Function Apps, it's a D:\...so we change C:\ to D:\, republish and test and...successful run!
+But no text file was created :(

+Is the issue that we can't save files in a folder where it's a pre-compiled binary?
+So I change the output path to `D:\local\Temp`, republish and test.
+Another successful run but no text file.

+Is redirecting stdout to the log causing the issue?